kubernetes/kops/docs/getting_started/commands.md

 ## `kops rolling-update cluster`

-`kops update cluster <clustername>` updates a kubernetes cluster to match the cloud and kops specifications.
+`kops update cluster <clustername>` updates a kubernetes cluster to match the cloud and kOps specifications.

 As a precaution, it is safer run in 'preview' mode first using `kops rolling-update cluster --name <name>`, and once confirmed the output matches your expectations, you can apply the changes by adding `--yes` to the command - `kops rolling-update cluster --name <name> --yes`.